Financial Aid - Veterans Services

 - Chapter 35 - Survivors' and Dependents' Educational Assistance

 - Chapter 1606 - Montgomery GI Bill - Selected Reserve

 - REAP, VEAP

-If you are attending Pacific College of Oriental Medicine (PCOM) and have never received Veterans Education Benefits, you will need to print or complete online the application from the Department of Veterans Affairs internet site.
-Applications are designed to obtain the necessary information to determine eligibility for benefits.
+If you are attending Pacific College of Oriental Medicine (PCOM) and have never received Veterans Education Benefits, you will need to print or complete online the application from the Department of Veterans Affairs Internet site.
+Veterans education programs benefit applications are designed to obtain the necessary information to determine eligibility for benefits.
 Once you receive your Notice of Eligibility document or letter, simply bring it to your Admissions Representative and s/he will give it to the VA Certifying Official.
 You will also be asked to sign a "Verification of Receipt" of a catalog addendum that will be handed to you.

 After the Department of Veterans Affairs has processed your application, you will receive a Certificate of Eligibility.
 The certificate will indicate the type of benefit you will receive, the number of months of benefits remaining, and the date they expire.